 |Calcium Chloride can prevent freezing at a temperature as low as −62 °F and is relatively harmless to plants and soil.|

 |Magnesium Chloride is highly soluble in water and can be extracted from brine or seawater.
 Magnesium chloride resists low temperatures, like calcium chloride, but it doesn’t damage concrete as much as calcium chloride does.
 It can be mixed with salt to spread on paved roads and sidewalks.|

 How about liquid deicers?

-Liquid Deicers has been in the market for a while now, but it’s not requested very often for commercial properties.
+Liquid Deicers has been in the market for a while now, but it’s not often requested for commercial properties.
 The advantage of liquid deicer is that it’s cheaper per application, it can cause less damage and lower labor cost.
-However it does take longer than traditional salt melt ice, so it’s best as a pre-treatment.
+However, it does take longer than traditional salt melt ice, so it’s best as a pre-treatment.

 There you have it!!
 Salting & deicing demystified!